abogoyavlensky/automigrate/README.md

 Throws error for same migration number.

 :warning: *Backward migration is not yet fully implemented for auto-migrations, but already works for custom SQL migrations.
-For auto-migrations, it is possible to unapply migration and to delete appropriate entry from migrations table.
+For auto-migrations, it is possible to revert migration and to delete appropriate entry from migrations table.
-But database changes will not be unapplied for now.*
+But database changes will not be reverted for now.*

 *Specific args:*